Hidden character stone: History

 In June 2002, the Duyun international photography exposition (都匀国际摄影博览会) recommended an area in Zhangbu as a photo spot.
 The stone was discovered during the cleanup process following the exposition's conclusion.
 The site has been isolated and effectively untouched by humans for centuries.
-The person who initially discovered the site was staff member Wang Guo-fu (王国富), who noticed the characters written on the stone as he was undertaking his cleanup work.
+According to the Chinese official Xinhua News Agency the person who initially discovered the site was local party secretary Wang Guo-fu (王国富), who noticed the characters written on the stone as he was stacking poles in the cleft in the rock.

-From December 5–8, 2003 a Chinese scientific inspection group of about 15 scientists was formed to investigate the stone.
+Between December 5–8 2003 a Chinese scientific inspection group of about 15 scientists is reported to have investigated the stone.
 Some of the more notable members include Li Ting-dong (李廷栋) from Chinese Academy of Sciences, Liu Bao-jun (刘宝君) from Chinese academy of Sciences and Li Feng-lin (李凤麟) from China University of Geosciences.
 The stone was analyzed and determined to be about 270 million years old, with a likely provenance in the Permian period.
-Other researchers included Li Feng-lin (李鳳麟) and Gu Jing-yi (賈精一).

-Scientist Liu Bao-jun expressed support for additional research into the stone and its history, and was interested in the natural formation of the "characters" thereon.
+Liu Bao-jun expressed support for additional research into the stone and its history, and was interested in the natural formation of the "characters" thereon.
 Each character on the stone measures about one square shaku in size, which is equivalent to about 1 square foot (0.09 square meters).